 ACG Through the Decades video created by Dan Stephens

 The youth art programs are at the new location in the Arcade Building across the hallway from ACG.
 The physical Art.Work.Space. showcases youth artwork, hosts additional community programming and celebrations, as well as is utilized as a creative workspace.
 It is a vibrant, colorful environment for artmaking, art-sharing, and dialogue about art!
 ACG is partnering with the RED Bookshelf, a literacy non-profit, to host monthly youth art workshops every second Saturday.
 “I’m super-excited because what Albany lacks is enough dedicated spaces for young people to do activities,” said Paul Collins-Hackett, Executive Director of the RED Bookshelf.
 “Now, community efforts to make dedicated spaces for kids to work are very much appreciated.”

-photo from ribbon cutting on Aug 5 pARTy reception.
+photo from ribbon cutting on Aug 5 pARTy @ ACG reception.

 Tony Iadicicco, Executive Director of Albany Center Gallery, shares, “It’s exciting to be able to envision what the next few years will be like, as far as the expansion in the projects and programs we’ll have.
 These grants make this project possible.
 Without them, we wouldn’t be having this conversation,” Iadicicco said.
 “The purpose is about trying to create more accessibility and programs and community spaces for arts and activities.”

 Recap video from the pARTY @ ACG created by Relentless Awareness